Artemmkin/infrastructure-as-code-tutorial/docs/08-docker.md

 FROM ruby:2.3
 ```

-The base image is downloaded from Docker official registry (storage of images) called [DockerHub](https://hub.docker.com/)
+The base image is downloaded from Docker official registry (storage of images) called [Docker Hub](https://hub.docker.com/).

 We then install required system packages and application dependencies: